LuisBosquez/docker-mssql-samples/aspnet-mssql-compose/README.md

 1. Navigate into the `webapp` directory that the previous command just generated.
     Voilá!
 There's already a `Dockerfile` automatically generated for you to test this web application.
 We will modify this `Dockerfile` and some of the automatically generated code to interact with the SQL Server image in a few.

 1. Create a `docker-compose.yml` file.
 This will define the way the images will interact as micro-services.
-Write the following in the file, and make sure to replace the password in the `SA_PASSWORD` environment variable under `db` below:
+Write the following in the file, and make sure to replace the password in the `SA_PASSWORD` environment variable under `db` below.
+SQL Server requires a secure password (Minimum length 8 characters, including uppercase and lowercase letters, base 10 digits and/or non-alphanumeric symbols).

     ```
     version: '2'